rclone/rclone/docs/content/docs.md

 ### --stats-unit=bits|bytes ###

-By default, data transfer rates will be printed in bytes/second.
+By default, data transfer rates will be printed in bytes per second.

-This option allows the data rate to be printed in bits/second.
+This option allows the data rate to be printed in bits per second.

 Data transfer volume will still be reported in bytes.

 The rate is reported as a binary unit, not SI unit.
-So 1 Mbit/s equals 1,048,576 bits/s and not 1,000,000 bits/s.
+So 1 Mbit/s equals 1,048,576 bit/s and not 1,000,000 bit/s.

 The default is `bytes`.